 When you budget ₹80 Lakhs, the final cost will be ₹95 Lakhs.
 Here is the math:

 Buying a home in Ahmedabad in 2026 is a test of patience.
-The inventory is high, which means you have the power of choice.
-Don't let a broker pressure you with "prices will rise next month."
-Prices might rise, but a bad decision will cost you a lifetime of regret.
+Inventory is high, so you have the choice.
+Don't let a broker pressure you.
+Prices might rise, but a bad decision costs a lifetime of regret.

 Visit the site at 2 PM to check the heat.
-Visit at 9 PM to check the parking chaos.
+Visit at 9 PM to check parking chaos.
 Talk to the watchman, not just the sales manager.
-And most importantly, ensure your Home Loan Eligibility is sorted before you fall in love with a property.
+Ensure your Home Loan Eligibility is sorted before you fall in love with a property.

-1. Is it safe to buy "Pre-Launch" properties in Ahmedabad?
+Q1: Is it safe to buy "Pre-Launch" properties?

 Risky.
-While pre-launch offers lower rates, you are funding the builder's construction.
-If they don't have a RERA Number, it is illegal to market or sell the project.
-Never pay more than a token amount before seeing the RERA registration.
+You are funding the builder.
+If they don't have a RERA Number, it is illegal to sell.
+Never pay more than a token before seeing RERA registration.

-3. Can I get a loan for a property in the 'Gamthal' (Village) area?
+Q3: Can I get a loan for 'Gamthal' (Village) property?

 Difficult.
-Nationalized banks rarely fund Gamthal properties due to unclear land titles.
-You might have to rely on Co-operative banks with higher interest rates.
-Always check for a "City Survey Number".
+Nationalized banks rarely fund Gamthal due to unclear titles.
+You might need a Co-operative bank with higher interest rates.